 Environmental Policy Statement

-Amkor Technology, Inc. (“Amkor”) recognizes the critical importance of a healthy environment to our global society, our economy, our business, and our employees.
-We are committed to preserve our natural resources, improve sustainability, and contribute to the quality of life in the communities where we operate.
-As part of this commitment, we have established practices worldwide that are designed to:
+Amkor Technology, Inc. recognizes the importance of a healthy environment and is committed to preserve our natural resources, improve sustainability, and contribute to the quality of life in the communities where we operate.
+As part of this commitment, we have established practices worldwide to:

-- Comply with legal requirements to protect the environment.
+- Comply with legal requirements that protect the environment

-- Provide training to employees to mitigate the risk of environmental accidents.
+- Provide training to our employees to mitigate the risk of environmental accidents

-- Reduce waste generation (hazardous, incinerated, recycled and landfill wastes) 40% by 2020 from the average of annual waste generated by our facilities from 2011 to 2013.
-By 2017, waste has been reduced by 35%.
+- Reduce waste generation (hazardous, incinerated, recycled and landfill wastes) 20% by 2030 from the average of annual waste generated by our facilities from 2018 to 2020

 Amkor’s RBA Commitment Statement